 Galaxy’s Edge is arguably the biggest bet Disney has made in its U.S. theme parks since starting Epcot in the late 1970s.
 Two virtually identical, 14-acre versions are underway—the other one in Disneyland in California.
 Together they are rumored to cost more than $2 billion.
 For comparison, Disney bought the entire Star Wars franchise for $4 billion; building the whole 500-acre Animal Kingdom theme park cost $1.5 billion (in today’s dollars) when it opened in 1998.

 Disney’s goal with Galaxy’s Edge is to redefine the entire theme park experience.
 They’re throwing more money, technology, and storytelling effort into Galaxy’s Edge than we’ve seen in a long, long time.
 It’s also, as you can imagine, secretive.
 Here’s what we know so far—or have been able to guess—using publicly available sources.

 The Land Galaxy’s Edge is an outpost in the village of Black Spire, on the planet of Batuu.
 It was a busy trading port and waypoint before the invention of lightspeed-capable transportation.
 Now it’s a dusty backwater, filled with bounty hunters, smugglers, and those who make a living by not being recognized.
-In the Star Wars canon, the timeline is between Return of the Jedi and The Force Awakens.
+In the Star Wars canon, the timeline is between The Last Jedi and the not yet named Episode 9.
 This gives Disney the ability to feature almost every popular Star Wars character in Galaxy’s Edge’s narratives.

 Concept art shows Galaxy’s Edge as a collection of squat, sand-colored buildings set amid rock outcroppings and surrounded by a green forest punctuated with tall rock formations (hence “Black Spire”).
 That art also shows many walk-around characters and droids similar to those from the films.
 We expect both to be integral parts of the experience.